flipacholas/Architecture-of-consoles/articles/super-nintendo.Rmd.md

 In 1983, the 65C816 CPU was conceived as a general-purpose successor of its 1975 ancestor, with all the associated requirements and constraints.
 Yet, Nintendo planned its console to last throughout the 90s, meaning Ricoh had to step up its game (if you'll pardon the pun).

 First on the list was tackling its arithmetic limitations - the 65C816 lacks dedicated instructions for multiplication or division.
-As a result, Ricoh incorporated **multiplication** and **division units**, enabling the CPU to perform these types of operations via hardware (rather of software).
+As a result, Ricoh incorporated **multiplication** and **division units**, enabling the CPU to perform these types of operations via hardware (rather than software).
 Instead of conventional instructions, they are operated through registers.

 The multiplier receives 8-bit numbers and outputs 16-bit ones [@cpu-multiplication].
 Conversely, the divider takes a 16-bit dividend and an 8-bit divisor; and returns a 16-bit quotient along with a 16-bit remainder [@cpu-division].
 Both units only support positive numbers (called 'unsigned').